A guide to help you use the catalogue, covering: login, search, how to manage your results, how to order/view items

 How to order/view items found in the 'Main catalogue'

-The order/view services available depend on the type of material and whether you are registered for any of our services.
+How you order/view items depends on the type of material and whether you are registered for any of our services.

 Printed items, e.g. books, journals, newspapers, maps, scores.

 - You can pay to order copies of journal articles/book chapters from items in our remote supply collection items with our On Demand, document delivery service.

 To limit your search to items in our remote supply collection, click the drop-down arrow to the right of 'Everything in this catalogue' (alongside the search box) and select 'Remote Supply'.
 You will need to register for our On Demand service.